2018 Down county football team season: Dr McKenna Cup

 The draw for the 2018 Dr McKenna Cup was made in November 2017.

 Fixtures

 Down's tie against the University of Ulster was postponed due to an unplayable pitch.

 Table

 National Football League Division 2

 Down played in Division Two of the National Football League in 2018.

 Fixtures

 Fixtures for the 2018 National League were announced on 13 October 2017.
 Down's fifth fixture against Cavan was postponed due to 2018 Great Britain and Ireland cold wave.
-The game was re-scheduled for Saturday 10 March.
+The game was rescheduled for 10 March 2018.
 Due to further snow in March the fixture against Tipperary on 18 March was also postponed.

 Despite a victory on the final day of the campaign, Down were relegated to Division 3 following a win for Meath over Louth on the same day.